Akale

-Akale is a 2004 Malayalam film by Shyamaprasad, inspired by the American classic play The Glass Menagerie by Tennessee Williams.
-The movie stars Prithviraj Sukumaran, Sheela, Geetu Mohandas and Tom George Kolath in lead roles.
-It won 2 National Film Awards and 6 Kerala state film awards.
+Akale is a 2004 Indian Malayalam-language film directed by Shyamaprasad, inspired by the American classic play The Glass Menagerie by Tennessee Williams.
+The film stars Prithviraj Sukumaran, Sheela, Geetu Mohandas and Tom George Kolath in lead roles.
+It won several awards including, 2 National Film Awards and 6 Kerala state film awards.

 Plot

 The film starts with Neil, a writer bidding farewell to his partner Kamala, who wishes him luck with his writing.
 He intends to write about Rose, his sister as promised to a publisher.
 However, Kamala plans on leaving Neil, complaining of his selfishness all along and preference to his own life.
 He even blames their daughter leaving them on him.
 She asks him to dedicate his time for Rose now, though it is meaningless to her.
 Neil admits that he always hated himself.
 As he leaves, he sees a familiar face and then is struck by the pangs of realization.
 The very sight provokes a sudden outflow of memories and the story goes back into a flashback.

 Neil and his Anglo-Indian family lives in Kerala.
 He is a disturbed youth working as a clerk in a factory for low wages.
 His intention is to become a writer.
 He lives with his mother Margaret and sister Rosemary.
 His father was a Portuguese sailor who left the family when the children were very young.
 Rose, his sister is slightly handicapped and because of this, she is always in her shell.
 She is bound to inferiority complex and mental fragility.
 She is very much interested in glass figurines that adorn her showcase.
 She simply gazes at the iridescent beauty of the figurines in her loneliness.
 Margret, Neil's mother hates his care-free attitude towards life and his late-night movies.
 She is a very possessive mother and she is always worried about the future of her daughter.
 She doesn't allow her daughter to do household chores and talks about the tenderness of Rose's age, which must not be doomed by working at home.
 One day, Margaret goes to the typewriting class where she had previously sent Rose.
 She finds out that Rose had quit the class very early and had even fainted while taking a speed test.
 Margaret confronts Rose and learns that she had been spending her spare time at the church and the museum.
 As Rose feels sorry for her crippled stage, Margaret advises her to develop her other skills and that girls with no such duty must be sent off in marriage.
 They gaze at the portrait of their father as Margaret explains how handsome he was.